zhenyao-sun/zhenyao-sun.github.io/index.md

 - I got my Ph.D. at the [School of Mathematical Sciences at Peking University](https://www.math.pku.edu.cn/puremath_en/) under the supervision of [Prof. Yan-Xia Ren](http://www.math.pku.edu.cn/teachers/renyx/indexE.htm).
 - I also visited [Prof. Renming Song](https://faculty.math.illinois.edu/~rsong/) as a joint Ph.D. student at [Mathematics at the University of Illinois at Urbana-Champaign](https://math.illinois.edu/).
 - I got my B.S. at the School of Mathematical Sciences at Peking University.
-- My research interest is probability theory, with a focus on models related to branching processes.
+- My research interest is probability theory, with a focus on models related to stochastic heat equations.
 - Email: zhenyao dot sun at gmail dot com
 - Office: 411B Wen-Cui building E, Beijing Institute of Technology Liangxiang, Beijing.